LoginRadius/engineering-portal/content/basic-query-operations-in-mongodb/index.md

 >
 ```
 #### 7. $nin Operator
-You can use the $nin operator to retrieve the documents where a field’s value is not equal to the any value in the specified array.
+You can use the $nin operator to retrieve the documents where a field’s value is not equal to any value in the specified array.
 It will also select the documents where the field does not exist.
 ```
 >db.orders.find( { OrderItems.ItemName: { $nin: ["journal","paper"] } } )
 ```